paulazoo/behavior/README.md

 Data copied over for analysis.
 Also includes AnalysisData.

 # analysis
-Each analysis notebook has documentation explaining what is going on inside of it.
+Each analysis notebook has documentation explaining what is going on inside of it, including what should be outputted to the analysis output folder.

-# toneDiscriminationV3.m
+# ToneDiscrimination.m
 - reads from behaviorINV2.ino
 - sets things in behaviorOUT.ino e.g. `fprintf(ardOut,'I')`
 - lever sensor movement in ./helpers/leverMVT/detectMVTV2.m

-# helpers/general/toneDiscrRandomizeTrial.m
-- randomize Go vs No Go trials, tone according to trial type, durITI, and laser

-# helpers/general/vecOfRandPerm.m
-- helper function for random permutations of vectors

-# helpers/card/setupArduino.m
-- setup and open serial ports for ArdIN and ArdOUT

-# helpers/sound/soundInit.m
-- initialize sound player

-# helpers/sound/soundPlay.m
-- play a sound

-# helpers/water_calibration/water_reward2duration.m
-- get valve duration based on water reward amount and calibration .mat file (should be in the helpers/water_calibration folder)

-# helpers/leverMVT/referenceMVT.m
-- get referenceMVT for some number of Arduino samples

-# helpers/card/cleanArduino.m
-- turn all to LOW if ArdOUT, then close regardless if ArdIN or ArdOUT

 ## description:
 - water-restricted mouse does 1 run of program per day